 - Teacher collections are available only to patrons with teacher cards.

 - Staff require 5 business days to gather your materials.

 - A pick-up date will be established when ordering the collection.
 The default will be the 5th business day after your request.

 - Requests may be placed up to two weeks in advance.

-- We will hold your completed collection for 3 business days in the Youth Department; unclaimed items will be returned to the library shelves.
+- We will hold your completed collection for 3 business days in the Circulation Department; unclaimed items will be returned to the library shelves.